Asian BBQ Air Fryer Cauliflower Wings

 Instructions

-- Meanwhile in a small pot over medium-high heat add 1/4 cup hoisin sauce, 1/3 cup honey, 1 tbsp soy sauce, 1 tbsp ketchup, 1 tbsp rice vinegar, 1 tsp sesame oil, 1/4 tsp ground ginger and 2 minced garlic cloves.
-Stir to combine and let come to a small boil.
+- While the cauliflower is cooking, in a small pot over medium-high heat, add the hoisin sauce, honey, 1 soy sauce, ketchup, rice vinegar, sesame oil, ground ginger and minced garlic cloves.
+Stir to combine and let the sauce come to a small boil.

-- In a small bowl add 1/4 cup of cold water and 2 tsp of cornstarch.
-Mix well until cornstarch has been fully dissolved.
-Pour into the BBQ sauce mixture and mix well.
-Reduce heat to medium and continue to simmer the sauce until it thickens.
+- In a small bowl, add the cold water and cornstarch and whisk well until the cornstarch is fully dissolved.
+Pour the cornstarch slurry into the BBQ sauce mixture and mix well.
+Reduce the heat to medium and continue to simmer the sauce until it thickens.
 About 2-3 minutes.

-- Transfer the cooked cauliflower pieces to a large bowl ad add the sauce.
-Toss until each cauliflower wing is fully coated.
+- Transfer the cooked cauliflower pieces to a large bowl and add the sauce.
+Toss the crispy cauliflower and sauce together until each cauliflower wing is fully coated.
 Serve immediately.

 Video